baudneo/cync-lan/README.md

 you need to power cycle all devices that are currently connected to the Cync cloud servers before they request a new DNS record and will connect to the local controller.

-# Trouble shooting
+# Troubleshooting
-If you are having issues, please see the [Troubleshooting docs](docs/trouble_shooting.md) for more information.
+If you are having issues, please see the [Troubleshooting docs](docs/troubleshooting) for more information.